 - 1. Tune in the desired station. - Press SET.
-The word SET will appear on the digital screen for five seconds. - While SET is displayed, press one of the four pushbuttons. - The station is now preset.
-You can tune to it immediately by pressing the same numbered pushbutton. - Repeat steps 1-3 for each of four AM and four FM stations.
+The word SET will appear on the digital screen for five seconds. - While SET is displayed, press one of the four pushbuttons.
+Whenever you press this button again, the preset station will be tuned in. - Repeat steps 1-3 for each of four AM and four FM stations.